klondikemarlen/vscode-create-test-file/README.md

 Full path mutation support via JS regex replace.
 Given an absolute path, a path pattern and a test file pattern, you get `absolutePath.replace(pathPattern, testFilePattern)`; anything you can write via https://regex101.com/ will work.

+If you want workspace specific behavior, this is built in to VSCode itself.
+You can activate this feature by editing appropriate settings in the project relative `./.vscode/settings.json` file.

 ## Extension Settings

 ```javascript -- instead of json to support comments